HOME

 16. If computers are in your classroom, place them to avoid glare from the windows or lighting system.

-17. In computer labs set up the monitors so you can view the student's progress and assure that they are not
+17. In computer labs set up the monitors so you can view the student's progress and assure that they are not just surfing or playing games.

-20. A cute idea is to establish a cabinet near the desks where student tests, papers, reports etc are kept that have no names. ( I called it the Tomb of the Unknown Student).
-If they don't get their paper, test or report
+20. A cute idea is to establish a cabinet near your desk where student tests, papers, reports etc are kept that have no names.
+(I called it the Tomb of the Unknown Student).
+If they don't get their paper, test or report back, they can check in the file.

 21. Find out which students have physical or emotional situations that might require special seating arrangements and respond accordingly.